gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/adaptive-survey-engine.md

 <figure id="figure1">
   <img src="https://storage.googleapis.com/cgme/blog/posts/adaptive-survey-engine/decision-tree.svg?cache=4" width="500">
-  <figcaption><strong>Figure 1: </strong>Decision tree &mdash; Medical triage is like a tree where each question narrows down the possible diagnoses until we can predict the urgency of treatment.[^medical-disclaimer]</figcaption>
+  <figcaption><strong>Figure 1: </strong>Decision tree &mdash; Medical triage is like a tree where each question narrows down the possible diagnoses until we can predict the urgency of treatment.</figcaption>
 </figure>

+> Disclaimer: This is not medical advice.
+I'm not a doctor and have no real idea how medical triage works.

 ### Entropy